Trotto go links

 "I tend to work with vendors I can trust: people who are reliable, empathetic, and responsive to users" Dev said.
 "There's really no product that perfectly solves needs so a vendor who's responsive to feedback and willing to listen and be agile is important.
 Seeing how quickly Trotto responded to our questions and queries was huge."

-Trotto go links can be personal, silly and therefore, bring joy.
+Trotto go links can be personal, silly and therefore, bring joy

 When you can turn any long, indecipherable link into go slash [insert cute, adorable, fun, silly word], you unleash the power of jokes, laughter, and joy, binding your team closer together.
 Someone on the Figma sales team created go/legend to celebrate a teammate who had a fantastic quarter.
 A UC Berkeley alum, Dev's favorite go link at Figma is go/bears, which links to a hilarious Cal diss/love song.